 - Microsoft Dynamics CRM – besides the specialised CRM product the company offers CRM support through its ERP products.
 The company has grown its CRM customers at the enterprise level as well as SME.

 - NetSuite – NetSuite CRM+ is a CRM solution for small and midsize organisations.
 It offers sales force automation, e-commerce, customer data management, partner relationship management and marketing analytics.

 - salesforce.com – was the initial leader of providing a SaaS offering for CRM.

 - Hubspot – Web-based marketing software platform, for all sizes of companies.
 It allows users to create a Web presence, convert online traffic into leads that can be tracked and nurtured and analyse business metrics to ensure effective marketing spend

 - Infusionsoft – is an online sales and marketing solution for small businesses.It features lead generation tools and marketing automation, email and social media tools to engage and convert leads.

 - SugarCRM – built on an open-source platform and is available as SaaS or an on-premise solution.
 It supports sales automation, marketing automation, account management as well as other CRM functionality.

-- Zoho - provides support for both large enterprises and SMEs.
-It provides support for Sales Force Automation, Marketing Automation, Customer Support & Service and Inventory Management.
+- Zoho – provides support for both large enterprises and SMEs.
+It provides support for Sales Force Automation, Marketing Automation, Customer Support and Service and Inventory Management.